EECS 376: Foundations of Computer Science

 The University of Michigan

 We're glad you're here.
-This term all instruction will be in person.
+This semester all instruction will be in person.

 More details in the syllabus.